joshspicer/Spotify-Lambda-Functions/README.md

 # Spotify-Lambda-Functions
 Functions hosted on AWS Lambda that Enable fun Spotify things on my website.
 Check out https://joshspicer.com/ for these functions in action.
+Original node server/idea repo can be found here: https://github.com/joshspicer/Spotify-Party-Queue.

 # Blog Posts